 The beautifully aerodynamic shape of many flying birds is a testament to their agility in the air.

-Jaragua National Park, south-western Dominican Republic, Hispaniola.
+south-western Dominican Republic, Hispaniola.

-Jaragua National Park, south-western Dominican Republic, Hispaniola.
+Jaragua National Park, south-western Dominican

-All birds are fastidiously clean creatures that preen their plumages daily.
+All birds are fastidiously clean creatures that preen their plumage daily.
 Many species anoint their feathers, this done with oils produced by uropigial glands at the base of their tails.
 Feathers on wings and tails are given special, exquisite, individual attention.
-Many birds bathe regularly, or wallow in dust, activities that keep their plumage clean and free of mites and other parasites.
+Many birds bathe regularly, or wallow in dust, activities that keep their feathers clean and free of mites and other parasites.
 Specialized feathers on the necks and backs of some species, like parrots, gradually turn to dust at their edges.
 This powdery substance helps to keep the entire plumage dry and clean.

-That birds dedicate long periods of time (sometimes hours) every day to clean and maintain their precious feathers derives from the fact that their lives depend on it... literally.
-A dirty or soggy
+That birds dedicate long periods of time to clean and maintain their precious feathers derives from the fact that their lives depend on it... literally.
+A dirty or soggy plumage looses its insulating quality and makes flight difficult, if not impossible.

 After bathing is a rain puddle, a tropical mockingbird, Mimus gilvus, fluffs up to dry its feathers.